greatscottgadgets/greatfet-tutorials/gpio.md

 pin.read()
 ```

-The read() method should return 1, indicating that a high voltage is connected
+The read() method should return True, indicating that a high voltage is
-to the input.
+connected to the input.